gather-ai/gather-ai.github.io/_posts/2022-09-15-domain-generalization-part-1.md

 ## 2. Tutorial Settings

-In this series of tutorials, besides introducing and explaining outstanding DG methods intuitively, I also prepare those implementations and practice them on a real-world problem, which is classifying cardiac abnormalities from twelve-lead ECGs.
+In this series of tutorials, besides introducing and explaining outstanding DG methods intuitively, I also prepare those implementations and practice them on a real-world problem, which is classifying cardiac abnormalities from twelve-lead ECGs (see more details in [PhysioNet Challenge 2021](https://moody-challenge.physionet.org/2021/)).
 This can help you understand better as well as apply these methods to your own problems immediately.
 {: style="text-align: justify;"}

 ### Dataset